The Management of Lymphomas

 - Describe the importance of molecular profiling of lymphoma and its impact on prognosis and treatment recommendations.

-Parag Sanghvi, MD, MS, is employed by the University of California, San Diego and recieves compensation from iCAD.
+Parag Sanghvi, MD, MS, is employed by the University of California, San Diego and is on the Speaker Bureau for iCAD receiving honoraria and travel expense.

 The person(s) above served as the developer(s) of this activity.
 Additionally, the Education and CME/MOC Committees had control over the content of this activity.